 - Spent three or more of the past five years in a psychiatric hospital.

 - Had four or more arrests and two psychiatric crises in the past three years.

 - Had fifteen or more emergency room visits and two psychiatric crises in the past three years.

 Check the HCBS-AMH Accepted Medicaid Plans list (PDF) to determine find if you have the type of Medicaid needed for the program.

 - Ask your social worker for help if you are in a state hospital.

 - Call the HCBS-AMH Inquiry Line (PDF) if you live in the community.

-- For more information on the referral and enrollment process, email HCBS-AMH Enrolment and Referral.
+- For more information on the referral and enrollment process, email HCBS-AMH Enrollment and Referral.

-- If you are interested in becoming a provider for HCBS-AMH, visit the How Do I Become an HCBS-AMH Provider? page or email HCBS-AMH Services.
+- If you are interested in becoming a provider for HCBS-AMH, read How Do I Become an HCBS-AMH Provider? or email HCBS-AMH Services.